Commit scope rules v5

 Note

-If you are familiar with Postgresql's synchronous_standby_names feature, be aware that while the grammar for synchronous_standby_names and commit scopes can look similar, there is a subtle difference.
+If you're familiar with PostgreSQL's synchronous_standby_names feature, be aware that while the grammar for synchronous_standby_names and commit scopes can look similar, there's a subtle difference.
 The former doesn't account for the origin node, but the latter does.
-For example synchronous_standby_names = 'ANY 1 (..)' is equivalent to a commit scope of ANY 2 (...).
+For example, synchronous_standby_names = 'ANY 1 (..)' is equivalent to a commit scope of ANY 2 (...).
 This difference makes reasoning about majority easier and reflects that the origin node also contributes to the durability and visibility of the transaction.

 GROUP COMMIT